Real-world performance of open-source large language models in diabetes diagnosis

 Abstract

-This study evaluated how diverse open-source large language models perform on diabetes diagnosis from unstructured clinical text in a real-world Chinese cohort.
-Across 11,329 adult patients, the models achieved strong performance for complex diabetes subtype classification, but remained less reliable for rule-based diagnoses such as diabetic kidney disease and metabolic syndrome.
-The results highlight the promise of open-source LLMs as clinical decision-support tools while also underscoring their current limitations in procedural reasoning tasks.
+This study evaluated diverse open-source large language models for diagnosing diabetes subtypes and comorbidities from unstructured clinical narratives in a large real-world Chinese cohort of 11,329 adults.
+The models performed strongly on complex diabetes subtype classification, reaching a peak F1 score of 0.951, while remaining less reliable for more rule-based tasks such as diabetic kidney disease and metabolic syndrome diagnosis.
+The results suggest that open-source LLMs are valuable clinical co-pilots for complex pattern recognition, with current limitations in procedural diagnostic reasoning.

 Type